-Visual features were derived from the structure of face space, dimension by dimension, through a procedure akin to reverse correlation/image classification (Gosselin and Schyns, 2003; Sekuler et al., 2004; Martin-Malivel et al., 2006).
-Such features, or CIMs, were then assessed through a permutation test for the presence of significant information pixel by pixel separately for each CIELab color channel.
+Visual features were derived from the structure of face space, dimension by dimension, through a procedure akin to reverse correlation/image classification (Sekuler, Gaspar, Gold, & Bennett, 2000; Gosselin & Schyns, 2003; Martin-Malivel, Mangini, Fagot, & Biederman, 2006).
+Such features, or classification images (CIMs), were then assessed through a permutation test for the presence of significant information pixel by pixel separately for each CIELab color channel.